Skip to content

 When you work with a large number of webservices, with various releases, you will find it necessary to organize your tests in a structured, hierarchical way.

-API-Jockey organizes tests in a hierarchy of - Repository lists - Testset lists - Testcase lists and - Teststep lists.
+API-Jockey organizes tests in a hierarchy of - Repositories - Testsets - Testcases and - Teststeps.

 Here, we will walk through the creation of such a Test definition hierarchy to get you started.